Satnam Singh: Professional wrestling career

 Singh [rear] alongside Sonjay Dutt and Jay Lethal in October 2023.

 On 23 September 2021, he was signed by All Elite Wrestling.
 He made his televised debut on the 13 April 2022 episode of AEW Dynamite, where he attacked Samoa Joe and aligned himself with Jay Lethal and Sonjay Dutt.
 On 17 August 2024, Singh teamed with Raj Dhesi at the Lucha Libre AAA Worldwide event, Triplemanía XXXII: Mexico City, where they competed in a three-way tag team match for the AAA World Tag Team Championship, which they won, marking Singh's first title win in his career.
 The promotion vacated the titles on March 19, 2025.

-Personal Life
+Personal life

 Legal Issues

 In 2020, Singh tested positive for Higenamine Beta-2-Agonist.
 This was added to the World Anti-Doping Agency (WADA) Prohibited List in 2017 and was classified as a beta-2 agonist, meaning it is prohibited at all times, both in and out of competition.
-Due to this issue, the National Anti-Doping Agency of India placed a two-year professional suspension ban on the player.
+Due to this issue, the National Anti-Doping Agency of India (NADA) placed a two-year professional suspension ban on Singh.